Brownian dynamics with soft constraints in soft matter systems: Introduction

+There have been simultaneous developments in the mathematical literature considering stochastic evolution equations subject to strong or rapidly oscillating forces.
+Kurtz \cite{kurtz1973limit,kurtz2005averaging} and Papanicolaou \cite{papanicolaou1975asymptotic,papanicolaou1976some} considered perturbation expansions of the governing operator semigroups, and laid the mathematical framework for rigorously proving convergence results.
+These ideas were further developed to consider convergence of stochastic differential equations forced onto a manifold by a strong drift\cite{katzenberger1991,funaki1993,fatkullin2010reduced,lelievre2012langevin}.
+Notably, most of this literature does not consider systems with spatially-dependent diffusion coefficients, which is essential for connecting the results to physical systems at the mesoscale.

-In this article, we adopt a modern approach to deriving the softly constrained equations: we start with Brownian dynamics equations, which include stiff restraining forces, and directly compute the ``soft limit'' where the restraining forces become infinitely stiff.
-Our approach relies on singular perturbation theory, which doesn't require making any assumptions about the thermodynamic properties of the system nor the precise form of the Lagrange multipliers (which as we discuss is subtle), but rather, is a straightforward mathematical procedure which is guaranteed to give the correct limiting equations given correct assumptions on the scales involved.
-This novel derivation recovers the equations in Ref.~\onlinecite{morse2003Theory}.
+In this article, we adopt a modern approach to deriving the softly constrained equations: we start with Brownian dynamics equations, which include stiff restraining forces, and asymptotically compute the ``soft limit'' where the restraining forces become infinitely stiff.
+Our approach relies on singular perturbation theory, which doesn't require making any assumptions about the thermodynamic properties of the system nor the precise form of the Lagrange multipliers (which as we discuss is subtle), but rather, is a straightforward mathematical procedure which gives the correct limiting equations given accurate assumptions on the scales involved.
+This derivation, which is applied here for the first time to constrained Brownian dynamics with multiplicative noise, recovers the equations in Ref.~\onlinecite{morse2003Theory}.
 Importantly, singular perturbation theory allows us to go further and to derive the softly constrained equations in the case where the mobility tensor varies on the same scale as the restraining potential, a situation we call \emph{soft soft} constraints.
 Such would be the case, for example, with colloids held in close proximity or near a boundary, since hydrodynamic lubrication forces between surfaces vary rapidly with the distance between them~\cite{sprinkle2020driven, franosch2009persistent,franosch2011resonances}.
-A further benefit of this approach is that it highlights the validity regime for the softly constrained equations; they are valid for timescales that are long enough compared to the timescales to explore the restrained degrees of freedom.
+A further benefit of this approach is that it highlights the validity regime for the softly constrained equations: they are valid for timescales that are long enough compared to the timescales to explore the restrained degrees of freedom.
 Hence, it allows us to determine when constrained equations will be effective to capture the systems dynamics even when forces do not appear to be all that stiff.

 We apply our theory to several physically-motivated examples, including systems which exhibit hydrodynamic interactions and systems with bonds between particles.
 Our examples highlight the nontrivial and diversity of effects that constraints can induce on macroscopic dynamics in soft-matter systems.
 We also include several non-physical, but low-dimensional examples to show the geometric origins behind the changes in the effective drift and effective mobility tensors.
 Examples of both kinds are hard to find in the literature, and indeed, one aim of this article is to provide a concise summary of the softly-constrained equations of Brownian dynamics and a pedagogical illustration of how to apply them to concrete examples.